List of Assassin's Creed characters: Juno

 Juno (voiced by Nadia Verrucci), alternately known as Uni, is a member of the Capitoline Triad introduced in Assassin's Creed: Brotherhood.
 Although she reiterates Minerva's warning to Desmond, she is far more hostile and contemptuous of humanity.
 After Desmond recovers an Apple of Eden hidden by Ezio in the Roman Colosseum, Juno takes control of Desmond, forces him to kill Lucy, and instructs him to find "the one who would accompany you through the gate".
-In Assassins Creed III, after Desmond kills Warren and Daniel, she takes the place of the modern-day main antagonist.
+In Assassin's Creed III, after Desmond kills Warren and Daniel, she takes the place of the modern-day main antagonist.
 It is revealed that Juno sought to conquer the rejuvenating world.
 When she tried to use Minerva's technology for her own ends, she was found and imprisoned in the Vault, with the other two members of the Triad hoping that she would fade away in time for the devices there to be activated safely.
 However, she endured, and she confronts Desmond and Minerva when the time comes to use the device.
 Juno spurs Minerva into showing the inevitable future if Desmond does not activate the device: humanity will start out well, and then sink back into their old ways and repeat the cycle all over again.
 Desmond decides to use the device, preventing the apocalypse, even though this would release Juno and cost him his life.
 Juno is released, and thanks Desmond's body before leaving her prison.
 She reappears later in Assassin's Creed Syndicate, where she ascends to leadership of the Instruments of the First Will, a sect of Isu worshippers who are loyal to her search for a way to restore her physical form.
 Juno was killed by Charlotte de la Cruz after gaining a physical form.
 During her own natural lifetime, Juno—known to adherents of Norse mythology as Hyrrokin—met with Odin and willingly aided him in his plot to survive the Great Catastrophe in exchange for assistance in restoring to life her lost love, Aita.